ChatterBoxIO/chatterbox/README.md

 ## Features

 - **Send Bots to Meetings**: Easily deploy a bot to your video conferencing meetings.
-Currently, Zoom and Google Meet are supported.
+Currently, Zoom Google Meet, and Microsoft Teams are supported.
 - **Real-Time Transcription**: Receive live transcripts of ongoing meetings.
 - **WebSocket Integration**: Get real-time meeting events such as meeting start, finish, and transcript updates.
 - **Customizable**: Set your own bot names and optionally customize API and WebSocket base URLs.